 Budapest, Hungary – “Record breaking is a serious business”, the Guinness World Record Association warns on its website.
-Be that as it may, it can sometimes be challenging to keep a straight face while scrolling through the list of those broken records.
+Be that as it may, it can sometimes be hard to maintain a straight face while scrolling through the list of those broken records.

 Here’s our selection of the most impressive, wacko or just plain weird Guinness World Records that Hungary can brag about (they were either achieved in Hungary and/or by Hungarians).

 Not impressed yet?
-Hungarian national Kovacs Gyorgy, a bartender for TGI Fridays in Liverpool, holds the record for the most flips of a bottle on the back of the hand in one minute (146 flips!, you should definitely watch the video below).
+Hungarian national Kovacs Gyorgy, a bartender for TGI Fridays in Liverpool, holds the record for the most flips of a bottle on the back of the hand in one minute (146 flips!, see video below).

-Hungary can also boast the largest collection of tea bag covers (743, achieved by Marta Menta Czinkoczky last year, who’s been collecting them for seven years).
+Hungary can also boast the largest collection of tea bag covers (743, achieved by Marta Menta Czinkoczky, who was collecting them for seven years).
 Meanwhile, the first artificially inseminated rhino was a calf born in the Budapest Zoo in 2007.

-THE SPORTY ONES: The longest career as a sports commentator went to Gyorgy Szepesi in 2006, who worked for Magyar Radio since 1945 and covered more than 15 Olympic Games.
-On a similar note, the longest career for a football referee was broken by Csernyi Geza in 2007, an active referee for 57 years ever since his first match in 1950.
+The longest career as a sports commentator went to Gyorgy Szepesi in 2006, who worked for Magyar Radio since 1945 and covered more than 15 Olympic Games.
+On a similar note, the longest career for a football referee was broken by Csernyi Geza in 2007, an active referee for 57 years since his first match in 1950.

-Let’s head to the basketball court: the farthest forward flip trampette slam dunk (6.18 meters, or 20.28 feet) is the work of Balint Huszar, with the help of a mini-trampoline, as you can see in the video below.
+Let’s head to the basketball court: the farthest forward flip trampette slam dunk (6.18 meters) is the work of Balint Huszar, with the help of a mini-trampoline, as you can see in the video below.

 Also basketball-related, Hungarian national Anna Malik holds the record for the longest time spinning a basketball on a guitar (13.23 seconds).

-Let’s now head to the big screen: the title of the most married Hollywood stars is co-held by Hungarian-American movie celebrity Zsa Zsa Gabor who, along with other stars like Elizabeth Taylor and Lana Turner, was married eight times in her lifetime.
+Let’s now head to the big screen: the title for the most married Hollywood stars is co-held by Hungarian-American movie celebrity Zsa Zsa Gabor who, along with Elizabeth Taylor and Lana Turner, was married eight times in her lifetime.

-THE FOODY ONES: Let’s end on a yummy note: the Mofarguru restaurant in Budapest boasts the largest food menu with 1.810 different items on it.
-Unfortunately – or fortunately for those of you who have trouble making up your mind in restaurants – it’s too late to taste it as the venue has since then closed down.
+Let’s end on a yummy note: the Mofarguru restaurant in Budapest boasts the largest food menu with 1,810 different items on it.
+Unfortunately – or fortunately for those of you who have trouble making up your mind in restaurants – it’s too late to taste it as the venue has since closed down.